Marathon Approximately 27 miles, over 6,000 ft vertical elevation gain.

 Supporters that are driving to the bottom of Curly’s need to drive north along 75 the road past Easley campground is called lower cr summer home area. (see picture and x on map) There is parking at the base of Curly’s , please do not park on road next to cabins and be respectful of the residents.

 Marathon participants must reach finish line in before 5:30pm (9 hours) for an official finish.

 If the participant has not reached the finish line by 5:30pm.
 Help will be provided to reach the finish line and get home safe.
 If the participant refuses help and decides to go on without help.
 He/she takes full responsibility for their actions.
 All runners must follow these instructions.

-Finish Runners will receive an event T-Shirt, Winners receive running shoes from Elephants Perch top three runners will be awarded prizes, spot prizes will also be given out.
+Finish Runners will receive an event T-Shirt, Winners receive running shoes from Elephants Perch top three runners will be awarded prizes, spot prizes and beer from Sawtooth Brewery will also be given out.

 Our goal is to raise money for Higher Ground Website, 10% of proceeds will be donated to this worthy cause.

 Kate Puddy the Membership and Fundraising Coordinator for the Wood River Trails Coalition.
 Will be at the pre race meeting.
 Wood River Trails Coalition is a trail stewardship organization working to create, maintain and sustain the trails in the Wood River Valley for all users.
 Please consider becoming a member Website

 Legends Never Die operate under a special use permit from the US Forest Service.